argonne-lcf/ThetaGPU-Docs/ml_frameworks/tensorflow/nvidia_container_notes.md

 singularity build tensorflow-20.08-tf2-py3.simg docker://nvcr.io/nvidia/tensorflow:20.08-tf2-py3
 ```

 You'll need to run this command on a Theta login node which has network access (`thetaloginX`).
+The containers from August, 2020, are also all available converted to singularity here: `/lus/theta-fs0/projects/datascience/thetaGPU/containers/`

 ## Running on ThetaGPU